zDestinate/zDestinate/README.md

 ### Hi there 👋

+Welcome to my profile!
+I'm a full stack web developer and a software engineer.
+I'm currently a freelance software engineer from NYC.
+I want to become a cybersecurity.
+Cybersecurity is really challenging and it push me to my limit which make me able to gain more knowledgede.
+People that created a crypter, anti-malware, reverse engineer tools, and a bunch of security tools, they make me see thing differently and inspire me to learn more.<br><br>

 <!--
 **zDestinate/zDestinate** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.